Controlled Mather-Thurston theorems: Introduction

 \begin{warning} It is tempting to denote the Quillen construction by $V^{\ast-} \overset{s}{\simeq} V$, rather than $V^{\ast+} \overset{s}{\simeq} V$, because the left boundary $V$ of $W$ is the simpler space, whereas the right boundary $V^\ast$ has been enhanced by a perfect extension.
 This notation would help keep straight the simple and more elaborate boundaries of $W$.
 Also in the context of manifolds of dimension $\geq 5$ Quillen's construction can be acomplished by an equal number of 1- and 2-surgeries; in that context cells are not being added, removing that justification for the $+$ notation.
 But such a change seems on par with changing the sign of the electron (clearly too late); so we stick with the $+$ sign. \end{warning}

 The innovation in Theorem \ref{thm:extend1} below is that the assumed cobordism of the base is ``directional.''
 There is the problem end $V$, which a physicist would think of as the IR manifold, and a solution end $V^\ast$, the UV end, in which the fundamental group has been elaborated by a perfect extension over which the solution becomes possible.
-We hope\footnote{I thank Yasha Eliashberg for this suggestion, particularly in the context of the Madsen-Weiss theorem.} and expect that this will turn out to be a hidden feature of most \emph{c-principle} theorems where homotopy ($h$-principle) by itself is inadequate, but the obstructing singularities can be removed by surgery, i.e.\ by cobordism.
+We hope\footnote{I thank Yasha Eliashberg for this suggestion, particularly in the context of the Madsen-Weiss theorem, and Sam Nariman for the suggestion of applicability to the $c$-principles of \cites{fuchs74,vassi89}.} and expect that this will turn out to be a hidden feature of most \emph{$c$-principle} theorems where homotopy ($h$-principle) by itself is inadequate, but the obstructing singularities can be removed by surgery, i.e.\ by cobordism.

 Here is the new idea on the $c$-principle.
 Holonomy around the boundary of a 2-disk $D^2$ prevents extension of a flat connection over the disk.
 Traditionally, this has been dealt with by replacing $D^2$ with $S_g$, a surface of high genus and a single boundary component, a radical change of topology.
 When the base dimension is $\geq 3$, it is often possible to \emph{hide} the additional genus inside a semi-$s$-cobordant manifold, requiring only a subtle change in topology.